-NENA is pleased to announce the launch of its Staying In Place grant program through its new nonprofit partner, Rebuilding Together Twin Cities.
+NENA is pleased to offer its Staying In Place grant program through its nonprofit partner, Rebuilding Together Twin Cities.

-The Staying in Place grants are designed to help vulnerable adults (low-income, senior, disabled, and veteran) address outstanding housing maintenance issues.
+The Staying in Place grants are designed to help vulnerable adults (lower-income households, seniors, residents living with a disability, and/or veterans) address outstanding housing maintenance issues.
 Rebuilding Together Twin Cities will provide access to needed funds to help these property owners living on fixed incomes make repairs so they can live safely in place with economic stability.

 - Safe at Home: Provide home safety and fall prevention modifications and ramps for older adults and individuals living with a disability.